 Organization.
+The rest of this paper is organized as follows.
 In Section 2 we discuss the problem of adaptive security and our solution to it in more detail.
 We keep the presentation informal throughout this section.
-Precise definitions are given in Appendix B. Our constructions for the non-erasing and honest-looking cases are presented in Sections 3 and 4, respectively.
+Precise definitions are given in Section 3.
+Our constructions for the non-erasing and honest-looking cases are presented in Sections 4 and 5, respectively.

-2 Semi-honesty and adaptive security: Informal presentation
+2 Semi-honesty and adaptive security

+In this section we discuss the problem of adaptive security and our solution to it in more detail.
+We keep the presentation informal throughout this section.
+Precise definitions are given in Section 3.
 In Subsection 2.1 we discuss the question of what can be expected from an honest party, and present several notions of semi-honest parties.
 In Subsection 2.2 we describe the problems encountered when trying to prove adaptive security of protocols in the secure channels setting, and state existing solutions.
-In Subsection 2.3 we present the additional problems encountered when trying to prove adaptive security of protocols in the computational setting, and sketch our solution.
+In Subsection 2.3 we present the additional problems encountered when trying to prove adaptive security of protocols in the secure channels setting, to prove adaptive security of protocols in the secure channels setting.